 Easiest Way To Collect Payment From Paypal On Your WordPress Website

-Want to receive payments in your WordPress website from PayPal?
+Today we will show you the easiest Way To Collect Payment From Paypal On Your WordPress Website.
 WPForms makes it extremely easy for you to add paypal to your order form, donation forms and much more.

 Note: To access the PayPal addon you will need a Pro-License or higher.

 1. Install the WPForms PayPal Addon, and create a form:

 After you have installed and activated WPForms, you need to install the PayPal addon as well.

 Once the paypal addon is activated, we can add paypal to a form.
 In order to do this, you can either create a new form or edit an form on your website.

 We will create an entirely new form for this example using the template for the Billing / Order Form.
 You can start with any type of form if you want.

 The template for the Billing / Order form comes with the fields you will most likely need in a payment form.
 However, if you would like to have less fields, PayPal only requires one field to function properly: an item field (which may be a single item, multiple items, checkbox, or drop-down).